rizac/eGSIM/README.md

 Please use Python 3.7+.
 Check with ```python --version```: If it's Python2, then use ```python3 --version```.
 If it's not 3.7+, then you need to install Python3.7 **along with** (i.e., not replacing) the current default python3 installed on your computer.
 From now on, each `python` command refers to the path of the Python3.7 distribution you have (i.e., you might need to type e.g. `/opt/lib/python3.7` or something similar, instead of `python` or `python3`)

+### Clone repository

+Select a root directory (e.g. `/path/to/egsim`), and then:

+```bash
+git clone https://github.com/rizac/eGSIM.git
+git clone https://github.com/rizac/gmpe-smtk.git
+```

+Why creating a root directory and cloning therein `eGSIM` and `gmpe-smtk`?
+Because by later installing `gmpe-smtk` in editable mode (see below) we can fix bugs immediately and also issue pull requests (PR) to the upstream branch.

+In production mode could we simply clone `eGSIM`? yes.
+But in many cases we follow the procedure above also in production, to allow fast bug fixes on smtk, if needed.

 ### Activate virtualenv (links TBD).

+Activate the virtual environment, ususally inside the egsim root directory (see above) or in its usb-directory where the egsim repository has been cloned.

 [Pending: doc TBD] Three options:
   1. python-venv (for python>=3.5): Please use this option as it does not issues the 'matplotlib installed as a framework ...' problem
   2. python-virtualenv
   3. virtualenvwrapper (our choice)

 *FROM NOW ON virtualenv MUST be activated!
 EVERYTHING WILL BE INSTALLED ON YOUR "copy" of pyhton with no conflicts with the OS python distribution*

-### Clone repository

-```bash
-git clone https://github.com/rizac/eGSIM.git
-git clone https://github.com/rizac/gmpe-smtk.git
-```

 ### Install